 The interment of ashes, simply means to keep the ashes in a permanent place.
-This is usually a burial plot, but it can be a columbarium (dealt with separately).
+This is usually a burial plot, but it can be a niche in a columbarium .

 Interment of ashes provides a good option for: